11027649/Team50/README.md

 The goal is of this project is to fold the given proteins so that they are maximally stable.
 To reach this goal we will make a program that folds a protein in it's most stable configuration.
 The program takes a protein string as user input.
 The program folds proteins that are made of only P's and H's.
 H's are the hydrophobic Amino Acids here and if they are next to eachother, this counts as -1 for stability.

+# "Normal Way"

-To use the program you only need to run one file: protein_current.py.
-This file has dependencies on 4 other files: score, animation, amino, and helper_prints.
+To use the program you only need to run one file: main.py.
+This file has dependencies on 4 other files: initialize, folder, score, animation, amino, and helper_prints.

+INITIALIZE

+FOLDER

 SCORE
 In the score file a function is implemented that takes a grid as input and returns the stability as an integer.
 It does this by iterating over the grid and distracting 0.5 from the stability everytime an H is above, under, left or right from another H. Than it adds 1 for each 'real' bond.